Krishna14/CSE240C/README.md

 ### Instructions for homework 1

 To run the code, please run ./latencyComputation.o.
-If you choose to compile from src, run the Makefile.
+If you choose to compile from src, please run the following command

+g++ -o latencyComputation.o latencyComputation.cpp

 That will generate the latencyComputation.o which could later be run.